_mfv2d

 Basis#

 In order to define a set of basis, which can be integrated, an integration rule is defined by an IntegrationRule1D.
-This is essentially wrapped result of compute_gll(), but as an object.
+This is essentially wrapped result of compute_gll() in an object.

 class mfv2d._mfv2d.IntegrationRule1D(order: int)#